cognitedata/inso-extpipes-cli/README.md

         # or 'Azure Data Factory (adf)', 'Python script (py)', ..
         - source: adf
           schedule: Continuous
+          # since v2.2.0 'skip-rawtable' with default 'false' exists
+          # It allows to skip creation of the rawtable,
+          # to avoid automatic creation in case it is not needed
+          # FYI: Next v3 release will change the config-schema, to express
+          # raw-tables not being a leading, but optional element
+          skip-rawtable: false
       - rawtable-name: sap_equipment
         pipelines:
         - source: db